Since it’s our last night in Xian, we explored the Muslim Quarter for more snacks.

 The above stall was busy with customers.
 It must be good.

 The food did not look good when packed but it was really good.
 It’s sweet glutinous rice topped with dates.
 The above pack was RMB5 (less than CAD1).
-More on following page.
-Click here to continue reading
+Continue reading

 It’s about dinner time when we returned from Huashan.
 We explored the Muslim Quarter again for food.